run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/logs-and-auditing/audit040-configure.md

-title: Configurar o Audit 0.4.0
+title: Configure Audit 0.4.0
-Description: O objetivo deste documento é fornecer o norteamento técnico de instalação e configurações para o uso da funcionalidade de Auditoria (Audit), versão 0.4.0 (itsm-audit-0.4.0) do CITSmart Workflow 8.
+Description: The purpose of this document is to provide the technical guidance for installation and configurations for the use of the Audit functionality, version 0.4.0 (itsm-audit-0.4.0) of CITSmart Workflow 8.
-# Configurar o Audit 0.4.0
+# Configure Audit 0.4.0

-O objetivo deste documento é fornecer o norteamento técnico de instalação e configurações para o uso da funcionalidade de Auditoria (Audit), versão 0.4.0 (itsm-audit-0.4.0) do CITSmart Workflow 8.
+The purpose of this document is to provide the technical guidance for installation and configurations for the use of the Audit functionality, version 0.4.0 (itsm-audit-0.4.0) of CITSmart Workflow 8.

-Antes de começar
+Before getting started
 -----------------

-Veja as principais novidades da versão 0.4.0
+See the main news of version 0.4.0

- - Não é preciso ter um AcitiveMQ externo ativo;
+ - It is not necessary to have an external active AcitiveMQ;

- - Não é preciso ter um serviço executando o .jar da auditoria;
+ - It is not necessary to have a service running the audit .jar;

- - Audit agora é um .war e é executado dentro do Wildfly junto ao ITSM na pasta "\deployments";
+ - Audit is now a .war and runs inside Wildfly next to ITSM in the "\deployments" folder;

-Procedimento
+Procedure
 --------------

-1. Adicionar as seguintes linhas ao standalone do wildfly no subsystem do activemq:
+1. Add the following lines to the wildfly standalone in the activemq subsystem:

     ```java
     <jms-queue name="ITSM.READ_DATA_AUDIT" entries="queue/ITSM.READ_DATA_AUDIT java:jboss/exported/jms/queue/queue/ITSM.READ_DATA_AUDIT"/>